rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 pub const unsafe fn encode_utf8_unchecked(self, dst: *mut u8) -> *mut str;
 ```

-This function would perform the same operation but without testing the length of `dst`.
+This function would perform the same operation but without testing the length of `dst`, allowing for const conversions at least in the short-term (until formatters are stabilised).
-This would in turn allow const conversions &ndash; if very needed &ndash; without changing diagonstic messages.

 # Prior art
 [prior-art]: #prior-art